3 Types of Skillets Every Home Chef Should Know—Plus the Best Uses for Each

 A quick guide to picking the right pan for the job.

 Skillets: the kind of heavy metal that everyone appreciates—especially when they turn out your favorite pork chops or soft scrambled eggs.
 A well-equipped kitchen contains several different varieties of skillets, including cast iron, stainless steel, and nonstick.
-(We’re not counting the other pots you should have, too, like a saucepan or heavy bottomed pot).
-If you were to buy only one of these skillets, it should be stainless steel.
-Stainless steel is your everyday beater.
-It can cook everything, and doesn’t need any special treatment.
-No time to wash?
-It’s okay to leave stainless steel soaking in water.
+(We’re not counting the other essential pots and pans you should have, too, like a saucepan or heavy bottomed pot).
+Once you have that well-stocked kitchen, it’s up to you to learn how to use, clean, and care for your different types of skillets and pans (but we’ll get to that later).

-While a well-seasoned cast-iron skillet is practically nonstick, nothing can beat a true nonstick skillet when it comes to cooking delicate foods that stick easily.
+While a well-seasoned cast iron skillet is practically nonstick, nothing can beat a true nonstick skillet when it comes to cooking delicate foods that stick easily.
 Look for models that have stainless steel or silicone-coated handles, which are oven-safe, rather than plastic ones.

 Our favorite way to store skillets is to hang them.
 But if you’d rather stack them, make sure to place a couple of paper towels or reusable pan separators between each so they don’t scratch one another.
 Want to learn more about the different types of skillets you should (and probably already do) have?
 See our guide to types of skillets below, or read on to see how to use, care for, and clean three kinds of essential kitchen skillets.

 Made from: Iron, which heats slowly but evenly and stays scorching hot.

 Best for: Searing a nice crust on meats, such as chops and steak.
 (Not good for acidic foods, like tomato sauce, as the iron reacts, imparting a metallic flavor.)